testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 DEBUG_PRINT_LIMIT=10000 npm test
 ```

-This works on macOS/linux, you'll need to do something else for windows.
+This works on macOS/Linux, you'll need to do something else for Windows.
 If
 you'd like a solution that works for both, see
 [`cross-env`](https://www.npmjs.com/package/cross-env)